 Other Personnel: Funds are requested for Mechanical Engineer, Larry Bird (0.25 mo in Y1, and 1 mo in Y2) for testing and evaluation of the cable lay sled used to deploy the SEAFOAM MOBB cable.
 Funds are requested for Marine Operations Technician, Mike Conway (0.5 mo in Y2) to assist in the assembly process and build bracketry as needed to install the hardware in the Super SIIM and mount the connector interface Funds are requested for Machine Shop Supervisor, Ray Thompson (1 mo in Y2) for manufacture of the Super SIIM housing and some of its internal frame members.
-Funds are requested (.25 mo in Y1) for Technician Supervisor, Jose Rosal to…
+Funds are requested (.25 mo in Y1) for Technician Supervisor, Jose Rosal to… build wiring harnesses, install electrical penetrators and build the new electrical interfaces required in the SIIM and MOBB crate.

 Fringe Benefits: